George Davenport: Murder by bandits

-Current Landmark
+Landmark house

 One of the earliest buildings to be built on Rock Island, Davenport's home still exists and remains one of the oldest residential landmarks in northern Illinois.
 The house was later used as the temporary headquarters of a Confederate prisoner-of-war camp during the American Civil War.
 The house is currently operated by the Colonel Davenport Historical Foundation as a civil war and house museum.
 It had fallen into severe disrepair by the late 1800s, and the wings of the house were razed.
 The remainder of the house was preserved, and by the 1980s, efforts had begun to fully reconstruct the demolished parts of the home.
 Today, the east and west wings have been added back to the structure, and the home is open for tours during the warmer months.